-When Thornton Wilder wrote his Pulitzer Prize-winning three-act play Our Town, he intentionally wrote it so parts of the stage—props, sets, scenery—would be bare, allowing his audience to fill in the blanks with their own lives.
+When Thornton Wilder wrote his Pulitzer Prize-winning three-act play Our Town, he intentionally wrote it so parts of the stage—props, sets, scenery—would be bare, allowing his audience to fill in the blanks with the details their own lives.

 Wilder wanted his audience to see their town in Our Town.

 But it came as a bit of a shock to Moorestown High School theater director Greg Harr, while preparing for the school’s fall production of Our Town, when he discovered Moorestown’s unique connection to Wilder’s classic play.

 One night, while flipping through the afterword of an edition of the play, Harr stumbled across a passage explaining how a crucial wedding scene was inspired by the 1935 wedding of Wilder’s brother, Amos, and his wife, Catherine Kerlin, which was held on East Central Avenue in Moorestown.
 Wilder was the best man at the wedding.